-Combines databases from the Cochrane Library including Cochrane Database of Systematic Reviews, Cochrane Central Register of Controlled Trials and four others.
+Combines databases from the Cochrane Library including Cochrane Database of Systematic Reviews, Cochrane Central Register of Controlled Trials and others.

 Contains full-text systematic reviews and protocols for reviews currently being prepared focusing on the effects of healthcare from the Cochrane Collaboration.

 An evidence-based decision tool created by physicians for physicians and other health care professionals for use at the point-of-care.
 Information is concise and bulleted.